Shell targets former executive in Nigeria graft complaint

 Swiss federal prosecutors have supplied information to authorities in Italy and the Netherlands probing alleged corruption related to oil contracts in Nigeria, the Office of the Attorney General said on Wednesday.

-Additional reporting by Shadia Nasralla in London, Anthony Deutsch in Amsterdam and Emilio Parodi in Milan.
+Additional reporting by Shadia Nasralla in London, Anthony Deutsch in Amsterdam, Emilio Parodi in Milan and Chijioke Ohuocha in Abuja.
 Editing by Dale Hudson and Adrian Croft